rotki/rotki/frontend/dev-proxy/README.md

 ## Setup Rotki

 In order to use rotki with this development proxy you need to create a `.env.development.local` environment file.
-Put the file in the frontend directory of rotki. (`electron-app`).
+Put the file in the frontend directory of rotki. (`frontend/app`).

 The file must contain the following entry: